MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## Delete a machine

-Machines cannot be deleted from the machine runtime app.
+You cannot delete a machine from the machine runtime app.

-To delete your machine:
+Follow these steps to delete a machine.

 1. Sign into Power Automate.

-1. Select **Monitor**, then select **Machines**.
+1. Select **Monitor**, and then select **Machines**.

-1. Select your machine from the list.
+1. Select the machine you want to delete from the list.

-1. Select **Delete machine** from the command bar
+1. Select **Delete machine** from the command bar.

 ## Switch from gateways to direct connectivity